MiguelMarcelino/Java2Many/README.md

 # Java2Many
 Java to Many Transpiler is a transpiler tool designed to convert Java code into multiple target programming languages.
-This repository offers a basic framework for developers aiming to translate Java code to other languages seamlessly.
+Utilizing the Eclipse Abstract Syntax Tree (AST), this project offers a basic framework for developers aiming to translate Java code to other languages seamlessly.
 As of now, I am aiming to support the Go programming language, but the long-term idea is to support various popular programming languages, enabling cross-language compatibility.

 ## Supported Languages
 - Go (Basic functionality, including the translation of Java classes to Go structs)